 Continued development of basic skills.
 Emphasis on active performance.
 Language laboratory.
 Variable.
 Prerequisite: SPAN 101.

+SPAN 211 Spanish Grammar, Composition, &

+Conversation I

+3 cr.

-SPAN 211 Spanish Grammar, Composition, & Conversation I Intensive grammar, oral command of the language, introduction to expository writing.
+Intensive grammar, oral command of the language, introduction to expository writing.
 Language laboratory.
 For students with at least two years of high school Spanish, or SPAN 102.
 Every semester.

-SPAN 212 Spanish Grammar, Composition, & Conversation II 3 cr.
-Sequel to SPAN 211.
+SPAN 212 Spanish Grammar, Composition, &

+Conversation II

+3 cr.

+Seguel to SPAN 211.
 Variable.

-SPAN 250 Overview of Spanish Language & Culture 3 cr.
-Survey of Spanish language through study of major aspects of Spanish and Latin American cultures.
+SPAN 250 Overview of Spanish Language & Culture Survey of Spanish language through study of major aspects of Spanish and Latin American cultures.
 Serves as a gateway to advanced study in Spanish.
 May be taken concurrently with a 300-level course.
 Every semester.
 Prerequisite: SPAN 212 or equivalent.
 GEP Group B. SPAN 330 Spanish for Practical Communication I Emphasis on development and strengthening of oral-aural skills.
 Listening and speaking activities, simulation and role playing, phonetics and pronunciation practice.
 Extensive use of authentic audio and video materials, both recorded and live.
 Not open to students who have received credit for former SPAN 311.
 Variable.
 Prerequisite or corequisite: SPAN 250 or equivalent.
 SPAN 331 Spanish for Practical Communication II Development of fundamental writing skills through review of specific grammatical topics and analysis of significant reading selections.
 Conducted entirely in Spanish.
 Not open to students who have received credit for SPAN 312.
 Variable.
-Prerequisites or co-requisites: SPAN 250 or equivalent.
-SPAN 332 Spanish for the Professions Builds essential language skills to communicate effectively in Spanish in professional settings.
-Emphasis on the acquisition of vocabulary pertinent to the professions and important in several types of verbal and written professional forms of communication.
-Conducted entirely in Spanish.
+Prerequisite or corequisite: SPAN 250 or equivalent.
+SPAN 332 Spanish for the Professions I Emphasis on intensive conversation and acquisition of vocabulary pertinent to the professions while focusing on the Spanish-speaking professional culture.
+Conducted in Spanish.
 Variable.
-Prerequisites or co-requisites: SPAN 250 or equivalent.
-SPAN 333 Introduction to Culture and Civilization of Spain Spanish culture: political, literary, economic, social, and artistic life in Spain.
+Prerequisite or corequisite: SPAN 250 or equivalent.
+SPAN 333 Introduction to Culture and Civilization of Spain 3 cr.
+Spanish culture: political, literary, economic, social, and artistic life in Spain.
 Not open to students who have received credit for former SPAN 313.
 Variable.
 Prerequisite or corequisite: SPAN 250 or equivalent.
 SPAN 334 Introduction to Culture & Civilization of Latin America 3 cr.
-Latin American culture: political, literary, economic, social, and artistic life in Latin America.
-Not open to students who have received credit for former SPAN 314.
-Variable.
-Prerequisite or corequisite: SPAN 250 or equivalent.
-SPAN 335 Introduction to Study of Spanish Literature 3 cr.